If you’ve noticed a decline in your website traffic over the last few years, Google’s algorithm changes likely played a role.

 The old school rules of SEO caused many people to pack their pages with keywords, causing the content to sound repetitive and unnatural.
 While it’s still important to use the keyword or keyphrase you want your content to rank strongly for with Google, it’s important to let those words happen naturally on a page.

 Google sees the overstuffing of keywords as a rather devious strategy.
-However, it does appreciate when you use different variations of those words/phrases.
+However, it does appreciate it when you use different variations of those words/phrases.
 It sounds better, looks better, and makes Google happy.
 It’s a win-win for everyone.
+There are tools like SEMrush that can help you to identify problem areas with your content, especially if you need to get certain keywords into your content, but ensuring that you have a natural ability to form content around keywords is a very fine art indeed!

 While this won’t only make your visitors happy, it will make Google happy as well.
 You might have the best content in the world, but if your visitors can’t locate it on your site – it won’t matter.
 Make sure your navigation stays consistent and concise across all pages of your site.
 Try to narrow down your navigation to no more than 7 options.
 Dropdown menus are fine to better organize content and offer visitors additional browsing options, just ensure it makes sense to your target demographic.